iv project space

 An extended conversation with Fred Moten and Brandon López at Pianofabriek, Brussels, on April 29th, 2025—discussing their thought and practice, music and language, improvisation and politics, jazz and study.

-Organised in the context of the research project Echoes of Dissent (KASK & Conservatory / School of Arts Ghent), in collaboration with Courtisane and In vitro.
+Organized in the context of Echoes of Dissent (Vol. 7), a collaboration between KASK & Conservatory / School of Arts Gent, Courtisane and In vitro.

 With the support of the Flemish Government, Flanders State of the Art, KU Leuven Commission for Contemporary Art and The Royal Conservatory of Brussels (EhB).